oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-msteams-slack-sendmsg/prepare-adb-sendmsg.md

     ![Open ADB](./images/json-result.png "")

 ## Summary

-You learned how to create  and configure a Microsoft app to receive messages and query results form Autonomous Database.
+You learned how to send messages and query results to your Slack and Microsoft Teams channel to from an Autonomous Database.
 Autonomous Database supports sending alerts,messages and query results directly to your channels to enhance productivity.

 ## Acknowledgements